TylerTemp/SaintsField/README.md

 *   `string rendererName=null`

-    The target, must be `Renderer` (or it's subClass like `MeshRenderer`). when using null, it will try to get the `Renderer` component from the current component
+    the target, must be `Renderer` (or its subClass like `MeshRenderer`).
+When using null, it will try to get the `Renderer` component from the current component

 *   `int index=0`